cgruver/okd4-upi-lab-setup/docs/pages/DeployOKD.md

     You should see your VM do an iPXE boot and begin an unattended installation of CentOS 7.

-1. Now let's prepare to deploy the VMs for our OKD cluster by preparing Cluster VM inventory file:
+1. Now let's prepare to deploy the VMs for our OKD cluster by preparing the Cluster VM inventory file:

     This is not an ansible inventory like you might have encountered with OKD 3.11.
 This is something I made up for my lab that allows me to quickly create, manage, and destroy virtual machines.